Zomba, Malawi: Transportation

 The easiest way to get to Zomba is by minibus or shared taxi from Blantyre via the M3.
 The highway between Zomba and Blantyre has been renovated and upgraded from 2012–2015.
 To and from Lilongwe you can take The Smart bus; a daily service with only a couple of stops along the way.
 Departing Zomba at 6:30AM and Lilongwe 12:30PM.
 National Bus Service as well as private run mini-buses connect Zomba with Liwonde (1hr, K1,500), Mangochi (2,5hrs, K 3,500), Balaka, Lilongwe and Lake Malawi.
 For Cape Maclear (4hrs, K 6,500 - 7,000) you go via Liwonde, Mangochi and Monkey Bay.
 Trucks and pick-ups transport passengers to Phalombe.
 For Mulanje you take a minibus to Limbe where you change to Mulanje.

 The closest airport is Chileka International Airport, Blantyre, 75 kilometres south of Zomba.
-Lilongwe Lilongwe International Airport is 4 hours from Zomba.
+Lilongwe Lilongwe International Airport is 4 hours by car from Zomba.

 Public transport within the city is organised by minibuses and taxis (approx K 2,000 for a journey within town; K 6,000 to go up the mountain).
 However, cycling and walking are the most widely used modes of transportation.
 Bikes can be rented in town to cycle around or up the mountain.